Process map: A step-by-step guide

 Charting current or future activities via process maps provides numerous benefits:

 - Share objectives.
-Reflecting business goals in process maps helps align different departments, ensuring everyone is working towards the same mission.
+Reflecting business goals in process maps helps align multiple departments, ensuring everyone is working towards the same mission.

 - Pinpoint inefficiencies.
 Summarizing steps in a clear diagram makes it easier to spot potential issues such as bottlenecks.